Polished Concrete vs. Epoxy. Know Your Options

 Epoxy Coatings and Resurfacers remains the most common option for floor protection, but concrete polishing has grown in popularity as well.
 At Kaloutas, our flooring experts are equipped to provide both kinds of flooring solutions for all types of industries, and we’re happy to help you make the right choice for your facility.
 Until then, it helps to know a thing or two about your options.
 So, here’s a primer on polished concrete vs. epoxy.

-The Difference Between Polished Concrete and Epoxy
+Polished Concrete vs. Epoxy

 The Pros Polished Concrete Floors